1001 Rogers Street

 This course is web-enhanced, taught entirely in a classroom setting using D2L course management software to supplement in-seat content..

-Continued practice of the process of argumentative academic writing, applied to literary texts and culminating in a research paper.
-Students who do not earn a grade of C or higher must re-enroll in ENGL 112 the succeeding term.
-Prerequisite: grade of C or higher in ENGL 111, or placement by ACT English Score or by SAT Writing Score: students whose ACT English Score is from 30 to 36 or whose SAT Writing Score is from 660 to 800 will be placed in ENGL 112.
+Continued practice of argumentative academic writing, applied to literary texts and culminating in a research paper.
+Students who do not earn a grade of C or higher must reenroll in ENGL 112 the succeeding term.
 G.E.
-Offered Fall and Spring.
+Prerequisite: grade of C or higher in ENGL 111, or placement by ACT English Score or by SAT Writing Score: students whose ACT English Score is from 30 to 36 or whose SAT Writing and Language Score is from 35 to 40 (650 to 800 for Writing Section prior to spring 2016) will be placed in ENGL 112.

-Grade of C or higher in ENGL 111, or placement by ACT English Score or by SAT Writing Score: students whose ACT English Score is from 30 to 36 or whose SAT Writing Score is from 660 to 800 will be placed in ENGL 112.
+Prerequisite: grade of C or higher in ENGL 111, or placement by ACT English Score or by SAT Writing Score: students whose ACT English Score is from 30 to 36 or whose SAT Writing and Language Score is from 35 to 40 (650 to 800 for Writing Section prior to spring 2016) will be placed in ENGL 112.

 - The Norton Introduction to Literature 12th edition